-- A benchmark using Australian Bureau of Statistics (ABS) Census data of 2016 has been assumed for the different land uses, based on state suburbs (of usual residence) of similar nature to the proposed Precinct. - For residential land uses, Pyrmont has been used as a benchmark suburb due to certain similarities with the proposed Camellia-Rosehill Precinct, such as its proximity to a CBD, has light rail stops and a bus network. - Due to the proximity of residential and entertainment areas from the Parramatta Light Rail stops and the Parramatta CBD, public transport would account for the greatest proportion of trips generated by those land use types. - Heavy industrial areas attract movements by workers who often require a vehicle to work.
-A conservative assumption that 100 per cent of all movements to heavy industrial areas are by private vehicle has been adopted. - Businesses within the Precinct will consist of urban services and innovation and industry, which are assumed to result in a high private vehicle mode share. - A high proportion of trips generated by the primary and proposed K-12 schools are expected to be made by the private vehicle, and these trips are often linked with journey to work trips made by the driver.
+- A benchmark using Australian Bureau of Statistics (ABS) Census data of 2016 has been assumed for the different land uses, based on state suburbs (of usual residence) of similar nature to the proposed Precinct - For residential land uses, Kingsford has been used as a benchmark suburb due to certain similarities with the proposed Camellia-Rosehill Precinct, such as its accessibility from a CBD via a light rail stop and bus network, and lack of a train station - Due to the proximity of residential and entertainment areas from the Parramatta Light Rail stops and the Parramatta CBD, public transport would account for the greatest proportion of trips generated by those land use types - Heavy industrial areas attract movements by workers who often require a vehicle to work.
+An assumption that 100 per cent of all movements to heavy industrial areas are by private vehicle has been adopted - Businesses within the Precinct will consist of urban services and innovation and industry, which are assumed to result in a high private vehicle mode share - The primary and proposed K-12 schools are located within a walkable catchment of the residential areas - Primary school age students are expected to contribute a higher proportion of trips made by the private vehicle when compared to high school students.
+These trips are often linked with journey to work trips made by the driver.